 “Process” or “Processing” – shall mean the extraction of hydrocarbons from the Gas.

+"Qualified Institution" shall mean a major U.S. commercial bank, or a foreign bank with a U.S. branch office which has assets of at least $10 Billion Dollars and a Credit Rating of at least "A-" by Standard & Poor's Corporation, or its successor, or “A3” by Moody's Investor Service, Inc., or its successor.

 “Quantity” – shall mean the Quantity of Gas designated in a Transaction in accordance with this Agreement and the applicable Confirmation Notice which Seller agrees to sell and deliver and Buyer agrees to purchase and receive subject to the agreed Service Level.

 “Schedule” or “Scheduled” – shall refer to the respective acts of Seller, Buyer and the Transporter(s) notifying, requesting, and confirming to each other the Quantity to be delivered on any given Gas Day during the Delivery Period.
 Gas shall be deemed to have been Scheduled when confirmed by the Transporter(s).